its-tim-lee/uitimate/packages/docs/README.md

 Argos:
   - test some indendent Recipe components: Date Picker and Range Picker

-Nice to have
-  - [] Some places use flat component which is still an experimental component, so the refactoring might need to be performed there
-  - [] Use some better ideas from Shadcn (eg., tw-animate-css)
-  - [] Use a better font

 Finally check:
   - [] Exclude the things i don't want people to see